09 Early years practice policy

 - the initial cause for concern and the source of this

 information, (the progress check at age two and/or outcomes of previous interventions).
-09.13a SEN support: Initial record of concern form can also be used for this purpose drawing information

 possibility of the child’s SEN

-including, wherever possible, the child’s views;
+persons including, wherever possible, the child’s views

-Practice to meet the child’s SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment
+to meet the child’s SEND e.g. SEN action plan, referrals to external agencies and for statutory assessment

 - evidence of the child’s progress and any identified